gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

 [^hm]: See for example: Cardelli, Luca.
 "Basic polymorphic typechecking."
 Science of computer programming 8.2 (1987): 147-172.

-Next, we turn our attention to the extentions to STLC.
+Next, we turn our attention to the extensions to STLC.